 What I've Learned From Doing Free Work for Family & Friends

-Today I just had to share some of the the things I've learned and experienced after almost nine months running a web business, and many years doing freelance corporate branding.
+In this article, I want to share some of the things I've learned and experienced after almost nine months (at the time of writing this) running a web business, and many years doing freelance corporate branding.

 If you're a designer or do any type of freelance work, see if any of these scenarios sound familiar to you.